Nakakiyo092/slcan-tester/README.md

-# slcan-tester
+# SLCAN Tester
-Python test scripts for SLCAN devece with CAN FD support.
+Python test scripts for SLCAN device with CAN FD support.

+## Usage
+See usage.md in the test directory.

+## License
+See LICENSE.md